Cloud Build service account

-When you enable the Cloud Build API for a Google Cloud project, the Cloud Build service account is automatically created in the project and is granted the Cloud Build Service Account role for the resources in the project.
+If your project settings allow the use of the Cloud Build legacy service account, it will be granted the Cloud Build Service Account role for the resources in the project.
 This role contains a number of permissions, such as the ability to update builds or write logs.
 The service account uses these permissions only as required to perform actions when executing your build.
-For example, the service account uses the source.repos.get permission to fetch code from your Cloud Source Repositories if the source code for your build is in the Cloud Source Repositories.
-If you don't plan to perform an action as part of the build process, we recommend that you revoke the corresponding permission from the Cloud Build service account to comply with the security principle of least privilege.
+For example, the service account uses the artifactregistry.dockerimages.get permission to get a docker image from Container Registry if your build is configured to do so.
+If you don't plan to perform an action as part of the build process, we recommend that you revoke the corresponding permission from the service account to comply with the security principle of least privilege.

-The following table lists the permissions that the Cloud Build service account role contains and the purpose for which the Cloud Build service account uses these permissions.
+The following table lists the permissions that the Cloud Build Service Account role contains and the purpose for which the Cloud Build legacy service account uses these permissions.

 Permission Description Purpose of the permission